 The Liechtenstein legal framework does not contain a legal definition of, or any equivalent terms for religion or belief.
-An interpretation of what a "religion" can be understood to be could be based on Art.
-9 of the European Convention on Human Rights (ECHR).42 In general judicial interpretation seems to be necessary.43 iii) disability iv) age
+An interpretation of how "religion" is defined, could be based on Art.
+9 of the European Convention on Human Rights (ECHR).
+In general judicial interpretation seems to be necessary.

+iii) disability

 A definition is given as described under 2.1.1. a.
 Furthermore recital 17 of Directive 2000/78/EC is reflected in national law under Art.
-10 §3 of the AEPD.44
+10 §3 of the AEPD.